kaizen-ai/kaizenflow/docs/notes/workflow.general.md

 ## Why do we need to follow this handbook?

 ### Learning from each other
-- Good research and software engineer practices allow to:
+- Good research and software engineer practices allow us to:
     - learn from each other
-    - accumulate and distill wisdom of experts
+    - accumulate and distill the wisdom of experts
     - share lessons that we have learned from our mistakes along the way

 ### Consistency and process